 They seem to have good entertainment too.
 The enclosure has plenty for them to play with and on.
 There are lots of climbing areas, ropes and novelty features to entertain them.
 If they are not hungry and have plenty of entertainment, could it be that the area is too small for the amount of monkeys there are?
 Or maybe their behaviour is because it is mating season (is it mating season for monkeys!)?
 Could just one of the monkeys be a bad boy and sets the others off?
 These were the ideas going through my head as I observed them at that particular point.
 There was worse to come…

 One of my children was the first to notice the injured monkeys.
 She called out in despair “Oh my goodness Mammy, one of the monkeys is bleeding, please call the zoo keeper”.
 The monkey in question had a deep fresh flesh wound on his thigh.
-On closer inspection we realised that quite a few of the monkeys had fresh cuts and / or were limping, including a baby monkey.
+On closer inspection we realized that quite a few of the monkeys had fresh cuts and / or were limping.
+Including a baby monkey.
 There were several monkeys with scars and suspicious skin pigment.
-We watched them in a sombre silence in shock and disbelief for quite some time, kind of like the way you can’t help yourself from looking at a victim of an accident even though you know it will upset you.
+We watched them in a somber silence in shock and disbelief for quite some time.
 It also seemed fitting too, that rather than run away from them and find our happy reserves, that we should wait with them a while in a sort of silent solidarity of their plight.

-Eventually it got too much and we moved from the top viewing area, intent on making our way to the other animal pens below.
+Eventually it got too much.
+We moved from the top viewing area, intent on making our way to the other animal pens below.
 But as we got to the bottom of the staircase connecting the walkway to the lower ground a few monkeys came over to say hello.
 They sat looking at us and us at them.
 We felt compelled then to walk along the railings and say hello to some of the other monkeys basking in the sunlight nearby.

-It was then that two monkeys came charging down the hill within the enclosure screeching loudly, a sound that is constant in this zoo.
-At first we thought they were fighting with each other and we didn’t realise what the accompanying thudding sounds we heard were.
+It was then that two monkeys came charging down the hill within the enclosure screeching loudly.
+A sound that is constant in this zoo.
+At first we thought they were fighting with each other.
+We didn’t realize what the accompanying thudding sounds we heard were.
 After another two or three it dawned on me… they were throwing ROCKS at us.
 They couldn’t get the rocks over the wall that was above the fence (weirdly built – wire fence with wall ABOVE it!) .
 Thankfully the wall is slanted inwards and protected us from their slings.
 My husband who had clicked what they were doing just as I was vocalising it, quickly herded the kids to a safer area just in case one of the rocks made it over the wall.

 The three legged deer at Hodosan Zoo